 - These websites have reviews and ratings for activities, which are more reliable than the positive reviews used to sell activities on activity providers’ own websites

 The Disadvantages of using BookMe and GrabOne to book activities

 - The reason those deals are so cheap is for the tour company to fill up spaces in tours alongside full-paying customers.
 This is why most of these tours will only run if there are full-paying customers on the tour.
 Otherwise, it’s likely the tour will be cancelled.

 - The good deals seen on these websites are usually at off-peak times of the day: early morning usually.

 - Cancelling or changing your plans is made more challenging than when you book direct.
 In most cases, you will need to cancel or change the dates with both the activity provider and the online travel agent, plus pay the cancellation fee of the website.

 Travel agents and travel agencies are people or companies who plan and book your trip or aspects of your trip for you.
 Find out more in Travel 101: Booking Direct Vs. Online Travel Agents Vs. Travel Agents.

 Using a Travel Agency Before You Arrive in New Zealand

 There will be plenty of travel agencies in your home country that can plan and book an itinerary for you.
-However, we would avoid using overseas travel agencies all together, and here’s why…Overseas travel agencies are renowned for selling tours and activities for obscene prices overseas.
+However, we would avoid using overseas travel agencies altogether, and here’s why…Overseas travel agencies are renowned for selling tours and activities for obscene prices overseas.
 It’s so easy for them because customers who have never been to New Zealand before won’t know any better.
 If you want to plan and book activities from overseas, booking direct or with an online travel agency (booked through a proxy site set to the New Zealand server) would be a good alternative.